ThCrombie/ProjectRetake/README.md

-	- Home automation features (can be simulated through switching on and off LEDs on breadboard) o Switch lights on / off (this feature may be simulated using LEDs) DONE o Switch heating on / off (this feature may be simulated using LEDs) o Remote Camera  - Interactive services features o Order Take way o Order shopping o Order taxi
+	- Home automation features (can be simulated through switching on and off LEDs on breadboard) o Switch lights on / off (this feature may be simulated using LEDs) DONE o Switch heating on / off (this feature may be simulated using LEDs) DONE o Remote Camera  - Interactive services features o Order Take way o Order shopping o Order taxi DONE
 MEDICAL:

 	o Multi-level memory game -- maybe do this thru TTS?